OpenGenus/Find.Your.Purpose/README.md

 # Organisations fighting for rights and freedom

-* [Amnesty International] (https://www.amnesty.org/en/): Amnesty International is a global movement of more than 7 million people in over 150 countries and territories who campaign to end abuses of human rights.
+* [Amnesty International](https://www.amnesty.org/en/): Amnesty International is a global movement of more than 7 million people in over 150 countries and territories who campaign to end abuses of human rights.
 ---

 <p align="center">